Regime-Switching Density Forecasts Using Economists' Scenarios: Abstract

 \section{Abstract}

-This paper proposes an approach for enhancing density forecasts of non-normal macroeconomic variables using Bayesian Markov-switching models.
-Alternative views about economic regimes are combined to produce flexible forecasts, which are optimized with respect to standard objective functions of density forecasting.
-The optimization procedure explores both forecast combinations and Bayesian model averaging.
-In an application to U.S. GDP growth, the approach is shown to achieve good accuracy in terms of average predictive densities and to produce well-calibrated forecast distributions.
-The proposed framework can be used to evaluate the contribution of economists' views to density forecast performance.
-In the empirical application, we consider views derived from the Fed macroeconomic scenarios used for bank stress tests.
+We propose an approach for generating macroeconomic density forecasts that incorporate information on multiple scenarios defined by experts.
+We adopt a regime-switching framework in which sets of scenarios (``views") are used as Bayesian priors on economic regimes.
+Predictive densities coming from different views are then combined by optimizing objective functions of density forecasting.
+We illustrate the approach with an empirical application to quarterly real-time forecasts of U.S. GDP growth, in which we exploit the Fed's macroeconomic scenarios used for bank stress tests.
+We show that the approach achieves good accuracy in terms of average predictive scores and good calibration of forecast distributions.
+Moreover, it can be used to evaluate the contribution of economists' scenarios to density forecast performance.